apiaryio/api-blueprint/Tutorial.md

 ### URI Template

 The URI for the “Question” resource uses a variable component, expressed by [URI Template][].
-In this case, we have an id variable called `{question_id}.
-Where `question_id` is substituted for a real `id`.
+In this case, there is an ID variable called `question_id`, represented in the URI template as `{question_id}`.

 <a id="uri-parameters"></a>
 ### URI Parameters

-URI parameters can be described in the URI using a list of Parameters.
+URI parameters should be described in the URI using a list of Parameters.
 For “Question” it would be as follows:

 ```markdown
 + Parameters
     + question_id (number) ...
 ID of the Question in form of an integer
 ```

 The "`question_id` variable of the URI template is a parameter for every action on this resource.
-Here defined of an arbitrary type `number`, followed by a description for the parameter.
+It is defined here using an arbitrary type `number`, followed by a description for the parameter.

 > Refer to API Blueprint Specification's [Resource Parameters Section][] for additional examples.

 ### Actions

-Similar to before, this resource has an action to view the question detail.
+This resource has an action to retrieve the questions detail.

 ```markdown
 ### View a Questions Detail [GET]